 npm install --save @opentelemetry/exporter-trace-otlp-http@^0.45.0

 Step 2.
-Create tracing.js file
+Create tracing.js or tracing.ts file

 'use strict'